tocshi/project-lila/README.md

   * Skill 8: Earthen Wall
   * Skill 9: Move Like Wind
   * Skill 10: Shield Charge
-* damage calculations
+* Equipment and Inventory
-* hp/mp/damage display
+* Fix basic attack to be based on weapon and not class